Groups Of Verbs In French

 Q: How can I identify the verb group of an unknown verb?

 A: Look at the infinitive form of the verb.
-If it ends in -er, it's Group 1.
+But if it ends in -er, it's Group 1.
 If it ends in -ir, it's likely Group 2 (though some irregular verbs also end in -ir).
 If it ends in -re or doesn't fit the patterns of Groups 1 and 2, it's Group 3.

 Q: Are there resources to help me learn French verb conjugations?